What Is Power Ledger (POWR)? | The Complete Guide

 ABOUT THE AUTHOR

 Johnny Sessa is a blockchain investor with a dual-concentration MBA specializing in Finance and Mergers & Acquisitions.
-When he’s not writing for Coincentral, Johnny can be found as Vice President of Marketing at Setcoins, a powerful cryptocurrency research platform that is currently developing mixed reality block explorers.
+When he’s not writing for Coincentral, Johnny can be found as Vice President of Marketing & Operations at Setcoins, a powerful cryptocurrency research platform that is currently developing mixed reality block explorers.